ISMAR 2024 Tutorial: Participating in the Testing of VERA

 Overview

 The Virtual Experience Research Accelerator (VERA) is currently undergoing development, but by ISMAR 2024 we expect to have an early version of the system available for the running of real or realistic user studies, for the purpose of testing the VERA systems and procedures.
 On 21 OCT 2024 we will conduct an ISMAR 2024 tutorial to introduce attendees to the requirements and procedures for getting involved in such testing, what we expect in terms of tester effort, and what we expect in terms of test system functionality.
-We will update this website with materials relevant to the tutorial prior to the conference, so that we may use the in-person setting to focus on demos, adapting studies, and discussion.

 Motivation